B07123/android_packages_apps_Olymp/README.md

 Introduce a new Configuration App for AOSP.
 This App combines minmal list view with tabbed sub preferences for better overview, easier handling and better experience.

+!!!!
+IMPORTANT !!!!

+We won't react to any offense or any users who have problems and calling us "Kanger" and so on.
+It's very simple:

+IF YOU WANT IT USE AND BUILD IT!
+IF NOT JUST MOVE TO OTHER ROMS!

+PLEASE behave as an adult and if you are so mad of me/us you are free to repick and fix commit author history.

+I just dont have time for that.

+Thanks for you understanding.
 ## License

     Copyright (C) 2020 The Zeus-OS Project by @ZeNiXxX